Intermittent Fasting for Women | Hormones | Safety | Benefits | Schedules

 Although there are various intermittent fasting types, which we will look at in more detail, the most popular is eating within an 8-hour window.

-Therefore, the 16/8 intermittent fasting plan involves fasting for 16 hours a day.
-However, you can also fast for 12, 14, or 18 hours a day.
+Therefore, the 16/8 intermittent fasting plan involves fasting for 16 hours daily.
+However, you can also fast for 12, 14, or 18 hours daily.

-Since scientists have proven health benefits such as increased insulin sensitivity or weight loss, intermittent fasting has gained popularity in recent years (Halberg et al. 20051).
+Since scientists have proven health benefits such as increased insulin sensitivity or weight loss, intermittent fasting has recently gained popularity (Halberg et al. 20051).

 In short, intermittent fasting helps you lose weight by lowering insulin, a hormone crucial for weight gain and loss.

 Once insulin levels are low, your body can deplete its carbohydrate stores.
-When these are empty, it must tap into body fat for energy.
+When these are empty, your body must tap into fat for energy.

-Moreover, there are even articles circulating on the Internet that claim that intermittent fasting only benefits men.
+Moreover, even articles circulating on the Internet claim that intermittent fasting only benefits men.